dburriss/dburriss.github.io/_posts/2018-12-15-canopy-as-fsx.md

 ```

 > One gotcha I did run across here is that the order of the `#r` references here does matter.
 The *WebDriver.dll* is required before *canopy.dll*.

+For more advanced examples see the [related Github repository](https://github.com/dburriss/CanopyFSX/).

 ## Conclusion